 Englund reteams with A Nightmare on Elm Street 4 director Renny Harlin for his appearance in The Adventures of Ford Fairlane, an action-comedy starring Andrew Dice Clay.
 While Harlin began his career in horror, he wound up having a huge action career with hits like Die Hard 2, Cliffhanger and The Long Kiss Goodnight.
 And yes, I wish Englund would have appeared in every single one of those as well.

 Boasting the confusing tagline “It’s always midnight in space,” Galaxy of Terror is a low-budget sci-fi monster movie produced by Roger Corman.
 It’s most notable for the fact that the art director on this Alien ripoff was none other than James Cameron, who would of course go on to direct Aliens.
 Englund plays the ship’s technician, Ranger.
-It’s nice to see him in a more heroic role, even making it to the end, two things he rarely gets to do.
+It’s nice to see him in a more heroic role, even making it to the end!

 Hardcore sci-fi fans may remember V, but it goes pretty overlooked by the horror crowd.
 V was what Englund was famous for just before his entire career changed with A Nightmare on Elm Street.
 In the alien invasion miniseries, he played the sympathetic alien character Willie, returning for both the sequel and the short-lived follow-up TV series.

 Somehow, there are still people out there who haven’t seen Behind the Mask: The Rise of Leslie Vernon, despite how heavily I’ve been trying to spread its gospel ever since it was released.
-It’s one of the smartest horror features of the last decade.
+It’s one of the smartest horror features in recent memory.
 It is a total deconstruction of every slasher trope you can conceive of, smartly done in a Man Bites Dog sort of documentary style.
 Englund is perfectly cast as the Dr. Loomis type, Doc Halloran, and puts his best impersonation of Donald Pleasance forward.

 I vividly remember my excitement when I learned that Englund, in addition to playing Freddy, had played one of the classic horror icons.
 Happily, I was not disappointed with the film itself.
 Englund’s performance as the Phantom is one of my all-time favorites and I love the Faustian plot even if it differs greatly from the novel.
 There’s a very stylish nature to the film that I admire, especially considering that it never bogs down the story or the performances.